-What is Surrogacy in NY and NJ Like?
-How We Can Help
+Surrogacy in NY and NJ and How We Can Help

 For those who wish to become parents but cannot become pregnant, for whatever reason, surrogacy may provide a solution.
 A gestational surrogate (also called a gestational carrier) is a woman who did not provide the egg used in conception and agrees to assist another to become a parent by gestating and giving birth to the intended parent’s child.
 The gestational surrogate undergoes an embryo transfer with an embryo provided by the intended parents — typically created with at least one of the intended parents’ genetic material.

 Because the surrogacy process is legally complex, you should consult with experienced legal counsel before beginning the medical process of surrogacy in New York or New Jersey.
 If you have a particular surrogate in mind, your attorney can advise you as to whether she is legally permitted to receive compensation for her services.
 The attorney can also advise you as to the legal risks and liabilities presented by a surrogate pregnancy.

 The law firm of Rumbold & Seidelman is one of the leading New Jersey and New York firms with expertise in the highly specialized field of assisted reproduction law, especially gestational surrogacy.
 Our legal services include providing you with the information you need to fully understand your surrogacy pregnancy in New York or New Jersey and drafting the required surrogacy documents.